EDUCBA Logo

 Vlookup from Another Sheet in Excel

-VLOOKUP is an excel function used by excel users who usually need to work with more than one worksheet.
-It has the ability to extract your data from another worksheet in a very flexible and organized way.
-In simple terms, this function takes the user’s input, searches for it in the excel worksheet, and returns a matching value related to the same input.
-Speaking in a technical way, the generic definition of the VLOOKUP function is that it looks up for a value in the first column of the specified range and returns a similar value in the same row from another column.
+VLOOKUP is an Excel function used by Excel users who usually need to work with multiple worksheets.
+It can extract your data from another worksheet flexibly and organized way.
+This function takes the user’s input, searches for it in the Excel worksheet, and returns a matching value related to the same information.
+Speaking technically, the generic definition of the VLOOKUP function is that it looks up a value in the first column of the specified range and returns a similar value in the same row from another column.
 The VLOOKUP function is available in all versions of Excel, right from Excel 2007 to Excel 2016.

 VLook up from another sheet Example 1-1

-• Lookup_value – Here, the user needs to define the value which needs to be searched.
-It can be either a value that consists of number, date, or text, or else it can be a cell reference.
+• Lookup_value – Here, the user must define the value that must be searched.
+It can be either a value that consists of a number, date, or text, or else it can be a cell reference.

-• Table_array – Here, the user will define the range of cells within which they need to search the data.
-Also, values searched are case sensitive, i.e. it can search for values in the form of text that can be upper or lower case and find them out.
+• Table_array – Here, the user will define the range of cells they need to search the data.
+Also, values searched are case sensitive, i.e., it can search for values in the form of text that can be in upper or lower case and find them out.

-• Col_index – Here, the value entered refers to the column within the table array in which the users need to find the value.
+• Col_index – Here, the value entered refers to the column within the table array where users must find the value.

 • Range_lookup – This parameter is optional but is an important parameter to consider.
 It returns an approximate match if the range lookup value is TRUE and returns exact matches if the range lookup is FALSE.